 Hydropower, or hydroelectric power, is one of the oldest and largest sources of renewable energy, which uses the natural flow of moving water to generate electricity.
-Hydropower currently accounts for 28.7% of total U.S. renewable electricity generation and about 6.2% of total U.S. electricity generation.29 term to support and complement variable renewable energy (VRE); pumped storage hydro (PSH) systems are one of the most scalable, cost-effective, and long-lived grid-scale storage assets, both now and likely in the future.
+Hydropower currently accounts for 28.7% of total U.S. renewable electricity generation and about 6.2% of total U.S. electricity generation.23 Hydropower technologies generate power by using the elevation difference, created by a dam or diversion structure, of water flowing in on one side and out, far below, on the other.
+Hydropower offers flexibility in both the short and long term to support and complement variable renewable energy (VRE); pumped storage hydro (PSH) systems are one of the most scalable, cost-effective, and long-lived grid-scale storage assets, both now and likely in the future.
 Hydropower is a flexible, affordable energy source that complements other renewable energy sources.